MarcSlakey/40k/README.md

 ## Download/Installation Instructions
 **Python, pygame, and openpyxl are required to run this program.**

 To install python, visit https://www.python.org/downloads/.
+Python 3.7.2 or newer is recommended to avoid errors.

 To install pygame, use this pip install command in the command line:
-py -m pip install -U pygame --user
+- py -m pip install -U pygame --user

 To install openpyxl, use this pip install command in the command line:
-py -m pip install openpyxl
+- py -m pip install openpyxl

 _Note: "py" might be "python" or "python3" instead depending on your version of python._